xbeat/Machine-Learning/README.md

 Generative Adversarial Networks are a class of deep learning models consisting of two neural networks that compete against each other.
 The generator network creates synthetic data, while the discriminator network attempts to distinguish between real and fake data.
 This adversarial process leads to the generation of highly realistic synthetic data.

+## Detecting AI-Generated Texts with GigaCheck

+Text Classification with Mistral-7B

+Text classification task implementation using the Mistral-7B model for AI-generated content detection.
+This approach utilizes fine-tuning techniques on a pre-trained model to achieve state-of-the-art performance in distinguishing between human and AI-generated text.

 ## Python for Personal Finance